Adding New Categories in Object Detection Using Few-Shot Copy-Paste

-After collecting tens of images for our new skus, we choose copy-paste \cite{ghiasi2021simple} data augmentation to cover more sample points representing the data placement and data occlusion distribution, which can improve detection performance.
-Copy-paste strategy we used is that random copy-paste many image bounding box regions to another image following our data occlusion distribution, and following some boundary conditions like not overlap too much over exist objects.
+After collecting dozens of images for our new SKUs, we employ the copy-paste data augmentation strategy \cite{ghiasi2021simple} to cover more sample points representing data placement and occlusion distributions, thereby improving detection performance.
+The copy-paste strategy involves randomly transferring bounding box regions from one image to another according to our data occlusion distribution, while ensuring minimal overlap with existing objects.